starmatch

 ### Star Map matching for Astronomical Images

-To perform star map matching using the STARMATCH package, you will need to prepare a set of star catalog files and indices in advance.
-This process can be efficiently handled using the starcatalogquery package, which can be installed via:
+To perform star map matching using the **STARMATCH** package, you must first prepare a set of **star catalog tile files** and the corresponding **index file**.
+This preparation is handled by the companion package [**STARQUERY**](https://github.com/lcx366/STARQUERY), which can be installed via:

 ```bash